 This is to notify the technician that the current calibration point is 0 feet (29.92 inHg).
 To select a different calibration point, press the backlight button (the button will not activate the light while in Cal mode).

-There are 4 calibration points: 0, 10,000, 20,000, 30,000.
+There are 5 calibration points: 0, 10,000, 20,000, 30,000, 40,000 feet.
 When the desired calibration point is displayed, press the Units button.

 The first calibration point display will read: